-The Shores and Islands Region has a lot to offer when it comes to things to do.
+The Shores and Islands Region in Northern Ohio along Lake Erie has a lot to offer for fun things to do.

-Most people associate Cedar Point Amusement Park with Sandusky but the area also offers additional fun all year round.
+Most people associate Sandusky with Cedar Point Amusement Park , but the area also offers additional adventure all year round.

 301 Jackson St, Sandusky, OH